 Thankfully, the horror briefly stopped when we spotted a house that was still ‘awake’.
 It was this quaint little sari-sari store manned by only two people.
 They were very friendly and chatty that I ended up knowing their life story!

 (Apparently, the little boy’s parents died when he was small, so the girl, who is the sister of the boy’s mother, took it upon herself to take care of him.
 It seemed like she wanted to go to the city but she decided to stay behind and look after him.
-It was really admirable of her to do this since it seemed like some of their relatives doesn’t want to take him in.)
+It was really admirable of her to do this since it seemed like some of their relatives didn’t want to take him in.)

 Anyhow, she was also very kind to let me use their personal toilet — which, as I’ve pointed out, I badly needed.